Project Objective: Improve performance, reliability, and security of Total Webcasting Platform by migrating to Amazon Cloud Infrastructure

 Deploying and assisting Total Webcasting with post-production maintenance and monitoring.

-This migration provided a way for Total Webcasting to scale availability of its web application resources vertically and horizontally during times of heavy traffic.
+Business Impact: This migration provided a way for Total Webcasting to scale availability of its web application resources vertically and horizontally during times of heavy traffic.
 As a result, failover capabilities (the ability to automatically switch to a reliable backup in case a primary server, application, system or other component fails) were improved, eliminating or reducing the impact on users if a system failure occurs.
 Migrating to the cloud allowed for greatly needed improvements including:

 Scalability: Total Webcasting now benefits from increased resources during times of heavy load and reduced resources during slower periods.